Too Many Frames, Not All Useful: Efficient Strategies for Long-Form Video QA: Related Work

-\textbf{Frame Selection in Videos}: The task of frame selection in videos has been long explored in video \citep{davis1997mei,Zhao_2017_ICCV} with more recent works focused directly on long-form video question answering \citep{Buch2022RevisitingT,rana2024mvu}.
-Most similar to our work is \citep{Wang2024VideoAgentLV} which employs an LLM based strategy for video frame selection.
-However, our proposed \hksfull module differs with unique visual only operations as well as cross-modal operations handling much longer frame sequences extending up to 900 frames.
+\textbf{Frame Selection in Videos}: The task of frame selection in videos has been long explored in video \citep{davis1997mei,Zhao_2017_ICCV} with more recent works focused directly on long-form video question answering \citep{Buch2022RevisitingT,wang2024videotree,fan2024videoagent-M,zeng2024timesuite,yu2024framevoyager}.
+Most similar to our work is \citet{Wang2024VideoAgentLV} which employs an LLM based strategy for video frame selection.
+However, our \modelname differs with several unique features as summarized in \tref{tab:keyframe_comparison}.